OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md

        publicClient,
    });
    ```
 After creating the raw transaction, you need to sign and broadcast it to the network.

 ### Getting the Orbit chain information after deployment

-Once you've successfully deployed your Orbit chain, the next step is to retrieve detailed information about the deployment.
-The Orbit SDK provides a convenient way to do this through the `createRollupPrepareTransactionReceipt` API.
+Once you've successfully deployed your Orbit chain, the next step is to retrieve detailed information about the deployment, which you can do with the `createRollupPrepareTransactionReceipt` API.

 After sending the signed transaction and receiving the transaction receipt, you can use the `createRollupPrepareTransactionReceipt` API to parse this receipt and extract the relevant data.
 This process will provide comprehensive details about the deployed chain, such as contract addresses, configuration settings, and other information.